BACnet Stack

 $ make BACDL_DEFINE=-DBACDL_MSTP=1 clean all

-To build all the demo applications under Windows with the BACnet/IP datalink layer and utilizing the MinGW tools, use the build.bat file provided in the root directory.
-Note that you may have to copy the mingw-make.exe to make.exe to enable the compile.
+To build all the demo applications under Windows with the BACnet/IP datalink layer and utilizing the MinGW tools from BASH:

 The demo application accept command line arguments.
 To specify an array index of ALL, use "-1".
 To make a priority optional, use "0".
 The applications also use environment variables to set datalink layer preferences.
 Use --help on the command line to see more options.